LUGGAGE TAG N°1

 1. CUT THE PIECES

-- Using the silver pencil, trace the main piece of the "Label No. 2" pattern.
+- Using the silver pencil, trace the main piece of the "Tag n°2" pattern.

-- Cut out the rectangle using a ruler and a cutter.
+- Cut out the rectangle using a ruler and a craft knife.

-- To cut the 1.5 x 22 cm strip we used a strap cutter.
+- To cut the 1.5 x 22 cm strap, we used a strap cutter.

 The pencil is erasable on most leathers with a simple eraser (do not use on vegetable-tanned leather).
-We recommend testing it beforehand to ensure it is erasable on your specific leather.
+We advise you to test it beforehand to check the erasable function on your leather.

-To style the main piece, draw 1 line (a fillet) on each length using a template.
+To style the main piece, trace 1 line (a fillet) on each length using a creaser.

 Moisten the leather with a sponge and a little water.
 Then stamp the letters and numbers using the stamping guide and a mallet.

-5. INSTALL THE LOOP WITH SNAP USING A RIVET
+5. ATTACH THE BUCKLE WITH A CAP USING A RIVET

-Using a setting tool (here a striking handle) and a 3 mm punch: set the buckle using a double cap T3 rivet.
+Using a setting tool (here, a hammering handle) and a 3 mm punch: attach the buckle with a T3 double-cap rivet.

-Using a 3mm hole punch, make 5 holes at the other end of the strip (1st hole 1.5 cm from the edge then every 2 cm).
+Using a 3mm punch, make 5 holes at the other end of the strap (1st hole 1.5 cm from the edge, then every 2 cm).

-Wet the strip with a sponge and a little water and strike the mini 3D stamp.
+Moisten the strap with a sponge and a little water and stamp the mini 3D stamper.

-Before applying a finishing gum to the edges of vegetable tanned leather, sand the edges at 45°.
+Before applying an edge gum finish to the edges of vegetable-tanned leather, sand the edges at 45°.

-Apply tragacanth gum or Tokonole to the edges of the leather and rub vigorously with a cotton cloth or a smoothing tool.
+Apply tragacanth gum or Tokonole to the leather edges and rub vigorously with a cotton cloth or a slicker.

 10. NOURISH THE LEATHER